Cultural Memory, Consciousness, and Literary Modernism: Joyce, Yeats, Lawrence, Woolf was published February 2022.

 The international readers and lecture audiences of Mark Twain are examined in this book.

 The uses of science fiction in rock music are explored in this book.

-A collection of essays on the intersection of modernist film and literature will be published in March 2013.
+This collection of essays on the intersection of modernist film and literature is available in libraries worldwide.

-This book investigateds how music played a role in the work of many modernist writers from James Joyce and T.S.
-Eliot to Virginia Woolf and James Weldon Johnson.
+This book investigates how music played a role in the work of many modernist writers from James Joyce and T.S.
+Eliot, to Virginia Woolf and James Weldon Johnson.
 Composers works are also examined.